Current ProjectsTown of Franklin, NC

 BikeWalk Franklin builds upon existing plans, data and analysis, policy direction from various partners, significant public input, surveys, and dedicated involvement by bicycle and pedestrian advocates who continue to work with the local government and NCDOT to make sound transportation decisions

-Memorial Park recently underwent renovations.
+Memorial Park is continuing to undergo renovations both outside and inside.
 Part of the renovation process was a stream riparian project from a $20,000 Duke Energy grant with help from Mainspring Conservation, Macon County Soil and Water, Clark Landscaping, Wildlands Engineering and NC Fish and Wildlife.
 The project was broken up into 3 phases.

 Phase 1 involved repairing and sloping of the river banks with matting and native live stakes and plantings.